MicrosoftDocs/winrt-api/windows.ui.popups/messagedialog.md

 Represents a dialog for showing messages to the user.

+In a desktop app, before using an instance of this class in a way that displays UI, you'll need to associate the object with its owner's window handle.
+For more info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects#winui-3-with-c).

 > [!IMPORTANT]
 > For a new app, we recommend [ContentDialog](/uwp/api/windows.ui.xaml.controls.contentdialog).
 You should use **MessageDialog** only when you're upgrading a Windows 8.x app that already uses it, and you need to minimize changes.

 ## -remarks

-To use an object of this class in a desktop app, cast it to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface, and pass an owner window's handle to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
-For more info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

 > [!NOTE]
 > This class is not agile, which means that you need to consider its threading model and marshaling behavior.
 For more info, see [Threading and Marshaling (C++/CX)](/cpp/cppcx/threading-and-marshaling-c-cx) and [Using Windows Runtime objects in a multithreaded environment (.NET)](/windows/uwp/threading-async/using-windows-runtime-objects-in-a-multithreaded-environment).